confetti-framework/docs/docs/docs/errors.md

 #### Wrap

 By applying multiple layers, you can add more information to the error.
-You can use the `Wrap` method to suffix a message (with `validation error: no user found` as a result).
+You can use the `Wrap` method to prefix a message (with `validation error: no user found` as a result).

 ``` go